Rookout/docs/docs/sdk-setup.md

 start(options={})
 ```

-The `start` is used to initlaize the SDK and recieves configuration using an `options` object.
-The method returns a promise that will resolve when the initial connection attempt to the debug controller succeeds or fails (either way, connection will be maintained and retried in the background).
-If you choose the set `throw_errors` true, the promise will be rejected on failure.
+The `start` method is used to initialize the SDK.
+Receives configuration using an `options` object and returns a promise that will resolve when the initial connection attempt to the debug controller succeeds or fails.
+Either way, connection will be maintained and retried in the background.
+If you set `throw_errors` to true, the promise will be rejected on failure.

 | Argument &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Enviorment Variable &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Default Value | Description |
 | ------------ | ----------------------- | ------------- | ----------- |